 Her: It’s Mississippi …

 Me: Exactly!
-There are a million blogs about people traveling Europe, but how many blogs are out there about a young twenty-something discovering Mississippi?
+There are a million blogs about people traveling Europe, but how many blogs are out there about a twenty-something discovering Mississippi?
 They say you’re always five minutes away from something interesting, so go put that saying to the test.

 4. Keep Your Keywords in Mind

 Blogging offers huge potential for your company’s SEO.
 Before you begin blogging, you should draw up a list of keywords that people can use to find you, keywords that indicate an intention to purchase.
 As you read through your keywords, try to come up with a theme or list of topics into which you can easily incorporate your keywords.

 Remember: your audience is looking for easy-to-understand information about your field and business, not for the next Great Gatsby.

 Remember: your audience is looking for easy-to-understand information about your field and business–not for the next Great Gatsby.
 Be sure to blog consistently, provide valuable content, keep your targeted audience as the focus and don’t be afraid to be creative.